 “I concur, Mother,” Malcolm said, “You’re the best Mother we know.
 It seems like you’ll have to look for a more affordable building.
 I know your heart is set on the one you want, but work up to it.
 We’re here to help you in any way we can.
 We believe in you.”

 “My two wise young men.
 Come on over here and hug your Mother.”

 Malcolm and Malik did as they were asked.

 Jacqueline was in the impressive office of her boss, John West, attorney at law.
-She was lounging on a cushy leather sectional sofa, while he was sitting behind his huge mahogany desk, in a comfortable looking leather executive chair.
+She was lounging on a cushy leather sectional sofa, while he was sitting behind his enormous mahogany desk, in a comfortable-looking leather executive chair.
 He asked her to come in and dictate a letter, but she wasn’t mentally there.

 “So, Jacqueline.
 What’s on your mind?”
 John chirped.
-The fifty-year-old was handsome, well-groomed, and dressed to impressed.
+The fifty-year-old was handsome, well-groomed, and dressed to impress.

 “Huh, oh.
 I apologize, John,” Jacqueline said sheepishly.

 “No need to apologize, just share with me what has you so distracted.”